vlouvet/change_desktopy/README.md

 This code was created and tested for use in Windows 10, but may be expanded for use on Linux/Mac in the future.

-Requirements: python3.x, requests, pillow, praw, shutils, ctypes
+Requirements: python 3.x, requests, pillow, praw, shutils, ctypes

 update change_desktop.py to point to a folder where the images should be stored, this should also be where the script and the .creds file lives.